top of page

 Contours

-The project will be subject to comprehensive assessments which ensure that their potential effect on the immediate surroundings, including fauna and flora, are carefully considered before construction commences.
+This agri-wind project will be subject to comprehensive assessments, which ensure that its potential affect on the immediate surroundings, including fauna and flora, is carefully considered before construction commences.

-The following assessments which will be completed to support the project design and approvals:
+The following assessments will be completed to support the project design and approvals:

 • Traffic